 In December 2021, following a competitive process, the building was successfully sold to global investor Standard Life Investment Property Income Trust (Abrdn) by way of a Sale and Development Agreement and concluded a viable delivery strategy.
 The Fund was particularly attracted to the sustainability credentials of the project and its ambition to position St Helens at the forefront of future glass research and production.

-On behalf of the partnership, Network Space is currently managing the £21million building contract and appointed Bowmer and Kirkland to deliver the principal construction works.
-The scheme started on site in January 2022, only two years after the delivery concept was first conceived, with completion due in January 2023.
+On behalf of the partnership, Network Space managed the £21million building contract and appointed Bowmer and Kirkland to deliver the principal construction works.
+The scheme started on site in January 2022, only two years after the delivery concept was first conceived, and completed in early 2023.

-The scheme will deliver the only openly, accessible test and trial furnace operation in the world, directly supporting the economic growth of the Liverpool City Region (LCR) and Mayoral ambition for a competitive, clean and inclusive economy.
+The scheme has delivered the only openly, accessible test and trial furnace operation in the world, directly supporting the economic growth of the Liverpool City Region (LCR) and Mayoral ambition for a competitive, clean and inclusive economy.

-80 jobs will be created once fully operational.
-In addition to creating new jobs at the facility, the Centre of Excellence will lead to much-needed apprenticeships as well as being a safe facility for up-skilling and training within the glass sector.
+80 jobs will be created and, in addition to creating new jobs at the facility, the Centre of Excellence will lead to much-needed apprenticeships as well as being a safe facility for up-skilling and training within the glass sector.
 It will also help to attract inward investment to the North West as leading glass players recognise and move manpower and resources to be within geographical reach of the facility.
 Amion Consulting has independently estimated the total net operational GVA benefit of the project within the LCR at £119.2 million.